UK, EU kick off fresh Brexit talks as 'no-deal' looms | DW | 08.09.2020

 After a backlash over reports that UK Prime Minister Boris Johnson is planning to throw out key parts of the agreed UK's withdrawal agreement from the EU, this round of talks may be the last chance to secure a deal.

-The latest rounds of Brexit talks are set to begin in London on Monday, with tensions high on both sides as the UK ramps up preparations for leaving the EU without a trade agreement.
+The latest rounds of Brexit talks have begun in London, with tensions high on both sides as the UK ramps up preparations for leaving the EU without a trade agreement.

 The UK left the bloc on January 31 but talks on a future trade deal have made little headway since then.
-A deal must be arranged by October 15 and the current transition arrangement will end on December 31.
+A deal must be arranged by October 15, with the current transition arrangement set to end on December 31.
 If no deal is in place by then, the transition period will end without trade agreements in place in a so-called "no-deal" Brexit.

-The UK's chief negotiator David Frost said the UK needs to see "more realism" from the EU ahead of the talks with the EU's chief negotiator Michel Barnier.
+The UK's chief negotiator, David Frost, said the UK needs to see "more realism" from the European Union ahead of the talks with the EU's chief negotiator Michel Barnier.

 Details are due to be published in the Internal Market bill on Wednesday.